-Daycare abuse in Indiana is a serious issue that doesn’t receive the attention that it deserves.
+Daycare abuse is a serious issue that doesn’t receive the attention that it deserves.
 Daycare centers are supposed to offer children a loving environment in which they can play at socialize with other children while their parents are away at work.
 That being said, a lot of these centers are being run by negligent management whose priority is to make as much money as possible off these parents without providing a satisfactory level of care, leading to abuse and neglect cases.

-Daycare abuse in Indiana can take on many forms:
+Daycare abuse can take on many forms:

 - Verbal abuse such as calling a kid ‘dummy’, ‘stupid’ or ‘loser’